Pine Grove Rosenwald School

-Pine Grove Rosenwald School, also known as Pine Grove Colored School, is a historic Rosenwald school building located at St. Andrews, Richland County, South Carolina.
+Pine Grove Rosenwald School, also known as Pine Grove Colored School, is a historic Rosenwald school building and former black school, located at St. Andrews, Richland County, South Carolina.
+It was added to the National Register of Historic Places in 2009.

 It was built in 1923, and is a one-story, rectangular gable-front frame building.
 Its layout is a variant of the two-room schoolhouse and features large banks of tall narrow windows.

-It was added to the National Register of Historic Places in 2009.